Symptoms Suggestive of ACS

 Acute coronary syndrome involves a sudden obstruction of blood flow to the heart.
-The condition may result in unstable angina (chest pain that occurs when a person is at rest, as opposed to chest pain with exertion); if severe enough, it can lead to myocardial infarction.
-When blood supply is reduced or cut off to […]
+The condition may result in unstable angina; if severe enough, it can lead to myocardial infarction.
+Learn more about the symptoms of ACS.

 Percutaneous Coronary Intervention in ACS and ROSC

 Percutaneous coronary intervention (PCI) can restore flow of blood into the myocardium in more than 90% of patients after a ST-elevation myocardial infarction if performed by a skilled provider.
 Learn more about PCI in ACS and ROSC.

 A person who has experienced myocardial infarction (MI) is likely to experience other cardiovascular events, including cardiogenic shock, sudden cardiac death, heart failure, and mechanical cardiac complications.
 Learn more about MI prognosis and predictors of mortality.